-Caitlin McKenna is a litigator who focuses her practice on complex commercial litigation and government investigations.
-She handles business disputes that stem from commercial contracts, indemnification issues, and fraud allegations in both US federal and state courts, as well as in alternative dispute resolution proceedings.
-Caitlin also represents pharmaceutical distributors facing government investigations arising under the Controlled Substances Act, as well as US federal and state fraud statutes.
-In addition, Caitlin maintains an active pro bono practice, primarily as a Child Advocate through the Support Center for Child Advocates.
+Caitlin McKenna is a litigator who focuses her practice on complex commercial litigation.
+She handles business disputes that stem from commercial contracts, mergers and acquisitions, indemnification demands, and fraud allegations in both US federal and state courts, as well as in alternative dispute resolution proceedings.
+Caitlin has knowledge across a range of industries, and most recently has focused her practice in the life sciences and technology sectors.
+She also has experience defending against wide-ranging and complex government investigations in the pharmaceuticals space.

 Georgetown University, 2006, B.A., Magna Cum Laude